Python Lecture 2 - Lexical Structure of Python

 What is Lexical Structure?

-When we write Python code, how does Python understand it?
+When you write Python code, how does Python understand it?

 x = 42 + y